 - Learn about Central Park and Grand Central Terminal, notable buildings, memorials, and monuments.

 The walk begins at the New York Public Library on Forty-second Street and Fifth Avenue (between the lions, 476 Fifth Avenue).
-The tour includes a subway ride from Grand Central Terminal; the tour ends in Central Park.
+The tour includes a subway ride to Central Park (carry a MetroCard).

 476 Fifth Avenue